 Fresh water discharge 103 m3

-With regard to water discharges, the sea water is released into the sea as is, without any treatment, while the waste water is channelled into the sewage networks (40% of the total) or discharged, after treatment, into the soil and into surface water bodies (60% of the total).
+With regard to water discharges, the sea water is released into the sea as it is, without any treatment, since it is only used for cooling circuits, while the waste water is channelled into the sewage networks (58% of the total) or discharged, after treatment, into the soil and into surface water bodies (42% of the total).

-To control the discharge of domestic waste water in the gas compressor stations, 18 closed-cycle phytodepuration plants were installed over the years at corporate sites away from the sewage networks.
+To control the discharge of domestic waste water in the gas compressor stations, phytodepuration plants were installed over the years at corporate sites away from the sewage networks.
 These phyto-purification plants eliminate discharge since waste water is treated and fully absorbed by planted vegetation following the separation of sedimentable solids.
+In 2018 a phyto-purification plant was installed in the Masera gas compression station, with this latest installation all the compression stations, except for the Messina compression plant, which is connected to the national sewage system, are equipped with phyto-purification plant systems.